-1 19 11 11 11 11 11 11 11 11 11 11 11 11

 Course Type Course Credits

 Common Core Courses 9 Credits (2 Courses)

 Program Core Courses 22.5 Credits (5 Courses)

 Elective Courses 18 Credits (4 Courses)

 Capstone Course 4.5 Credits (1 Course)

 Program Total 54 Credits

 It is expected that students will take two courses per term throughout their programs.
-Since many students take one vacation term per year during their program, the normal program length is 2 years (24 months) with the expectation that students will complete in this length of time.
+Since many students take one approved quarter-off (vacation term) per year during their program, the normal program length is 2 years (24 months) with the expectation that students will complete in this length of time.
 Students are given 3 years (36 months) to complete their programs as long as they are making satisfactory academic progress.

-The program starts with two Common Core courses which are designed to acquaint all students with an understanding of management and technology as they affect business, government, and not-for-profit organizations and to place these concepts in a cross-cultural context.
+The program starts with 2 Common Core courses which are designed to acquaint all students with an understanding of management and technology as they affect business, government, and not-for-profit organizations and to place these concepts in a cross-cultural context.